radiasoft/rshellweg/README.md

 ### Python and python-wrapped utilities for modeling linear accelerators
 The rslinac repository is where RadiaSoft maintains open source software for modeling linacs.
-'Linac' is a long-time pseudo-acronym for 'linear accelerator'.
-At the moment, rslinac contains the Hellweg kernel, the Windows-only Hellweg GUI, associated Python code for testing, etc. In the future, rslinac could be broadened to include other software specific to modeling linacs.
+'Linac' is a long-time nickname for 'linear accelerator'.
+This includes the Hellweg C++ physics kernel, the Windows-only Hellweg GUI, and associated Python code for testing.
+In the future, rslinac will be broadened to include other software specific to modeling linacs.

 ### Hellweg
 #### Author